AndreaRibuoli/RIBY/README.md

 We have to refrain from using **Jekyll** right now.
 It is installed but will fail in our environment.
 Let us first instruct **ffi** gem on the existence of *powerpc\-os400*!

-I will brutally adopt these steps right now:
+I will brutally adopt these steps (for the moment):

 ```
 cd /QOpenSys/pkgs/lib/ruby/gems/3.0.0/gems/ffi-1.15.4/lib/ffi/platform